CIRP & Tabletop Testing

 Reducing the impact of a cyber incident through preparation and practice

-A Cybersecurity Incident Response Plan (CIRP) establishes the framework for how a company organizes, resources, and structures the response to a cybersecurity incident.
-During the chaos of a cybersecurity incident, there is an overarching need to establish the initiative over the threats that are faced.
+A cyber incident response plan (CIRP) establishes the framework for how a company organizes, resources, and structures the response to a cybersecurity incident.
+During the chaos of a cyber incident, there is an overarching need to establish the initiative over the threats that are faced.
 The CIRP enables a company to methodically work through the lifecycle of an incident to bring it to a conclusion in an effective and efficient manner.

 Key aspects of a CIRP will include, at a minimum: